 CULTURE OF CHALLENGE

-Perhaps the best example of Forsyth’s “culture of challenge” is memory mapping.
-In Grade 4, students map the United States entirely from memory.
-Next, they map Central and South Americas from memory in Grade 5.
-Finally, they map the entire world from memory in Grade 6.
+Memory mapping is just one example of Forsyth's culture of challenge across the grade-level continuum.
+In Grade 3, students receive an introduction to mapping using the Forsyth School campus.
+In Grade 4, students map the United States from memory.
+In Grade 5, they map North and South America.
+Finally, in Grade 6, the students map the entire world from memory.
 Each world map is individualized based on the student’s interests and goals.
-Our students gain the skills necessary to manage large-scale, multidisciplinary or interdisciplinary projects well and are motivated to set greater, “above-and-beyond” challenges for themselves.
+With a culture of challenge, our students gain the skills to successfully manage large-scale, multidisciplinary or interdisciplinary projects.